olivif/olivif.github.io/_posts/2017-05-23-bloom-filter-part-2.markdown

 k3("A") -> 9

 // Now we set all those bits to 1
+// Note that we read the bits from the left, since we are
+// talking about an array of single bits, not bits in a byte.
 [1, 0, 1, 0, 0, 0, 0, 0, 0, 1]
 ```